jameslieu/jameslieu.github.io/_posts/2020-05-30-how-to-write-a-programming-journal.md

 I've been going through my old notes and found this section: "How to write a programming journal" written on **8th July 2018**.

-This was when I had decided to start daily journalling about programming topics and challenges I've encountered (although I had skipped many days and stopped altogether at the end of the year).
+This was when I had decided to start daily journaling about programming topics and challenges I've encountered (although I had skipped many days and stopped altogether at the end of the year).

 I likely had done some research on writing a programming journal may have copied some of the content on this post.
 I can't remember whether I wrote my own take on the research I did on this or whether it is a direct copy-and-paste.
 Regardless, I'll share my notes here.